steveperkins/serverless-find-resource/README.md

 ${find:CognitoUserPoolId}
 ```

 That makes your Serverless template very clean for shared resources like Cognito User Pools, RDS databases, API Gateways, etc in smaller infrastructures.
+Be aware that AWS might create unexpected resources on your behalf when working via the AWS UI.

 # Supported Resource Types